Various breeds of dogs, seated

 The Irish Wolfhound takes its name from Ireland, an island off the west coast of Britain.
 Ireland, or Erin, is called, "The Emerald Isle," because the high rainfall makes beautiful green grass.
 The rugged wolfhound's rough coat had to protect him from rain and snow.

 A hound is a dog that is used for hunting.
 A wolfhound is a "sight" hound.
-He sees his prey move and gives chase.
+Being high on the leg, he can see farther than small dogs.
+He may stare his prey out till it starts running then give chase.
+Or other dogs may come to see what he is staring at, and join the hunt.
 They lived in the ancient Celtic castles of the Irish kings and were used to hunt wolves.
 This long-legged dog could run fast in pursuit of it's prey and the powerful body quickly brought wolves down.
 They were also capable of hunting large deer.

 How breeds of dogs originated